 Wet places in lowland and mountains all over Japan[

 ].
-Wet places along streams and low areas, disturbed moist hillsides in mountains at elevations of 300 - 1800 metres[
+Wet places along streams and low areas, disturbed moist hillsides in mountains; at elevations from 300 - 1,800 metres[

 Prefers a well-drained but moisture retentive soil in a sunny position[